Residency Program in Dermatology

 Description of Dermatology Residency Training

 - Dermatology Resident Training Rounds - Drs.
 Stephen D. White and Catherine A. Outerbridge.

 Weekly journal club, book reviews, literature reviews, and case discussions.
 Rounds are attended by the preceptors, other area board certified and board eligible veterinary dermatologists, veterinary dermatopathologists, visiting residents, and sabbatical faculty members in dermatology and dermatopathology.

 - Dermatopathology Resident Training Rounds - Dr. Verena Affolter

 Weekly slide review of VMTH in-house cases seen by the dermatology staff and residents presented by Dr. Verena Affolter ((Diplomate ECVP, PhD, sub-specializing in dermatopathology).
-Slides are presented on a state-of-the-art projection microscope.
 Rounds are attended by dermatology residents, dermatology staff, pathology residents and pathology graduate students.

-- Dermatopathology - The resident will review all skin biopsy specimens from cases seen by the VMTH dermatology service with pathology residents supervised by the senior staff in pathology and dermatology.
+- Dermatopathology - The resident will review all skin biopsy specimens from cases seen by the VMTH dermatology service with pathology residents and/or Dr. Affolter.

-- Comparative Dermatology - The resident may participate in weekly grand rounds, dermatopathology seminars, journal clubs, and review seminars in the Department of Dermatology at the University of California, School of Medicine.
+- Comparative Dermatology - The resident will have the opportunity to participate in weekly grand rounds, dermatopathology seminars, journal clubs, and review seminars in the Department of Dermatology at the University of California, School of Medicine.
 This will also provide an opportunity for the resident to be exposed to newer investigative techniques utilized in human dermatologic research.

 - Resident's Research Project - All residents are required to initiate and complete at least one investigative project during their residency under the direction of a faculty advisor.
 The resident must be the principal investigator on this project.
-The project must be completed during the residency and submitted for presentation at the NACDF or the WCVD.
+The project must be completed during the residency and submitted for presentation at the NAVDF or the WCVD.
 A manuscript suitable for publication must be prepared and submitted for publication before the end of the residency.

 - The resident will develop, prepare and present 1 to 3 lectures annually as part of the dermatology courses taught to second and third-year students in consultation with the senior staff.
 Extensive help is available prior to the lectures in the production of audio-visual aids and lecture techniques.
 Each lecture is subsequently critiqued by the senior staff.